Azure-Samples/azure-files-samples/RestSetAcls/README.md

 You can export a CSV file that logs the changes made by `Set-AzFileAclRecursive`.
 This can be useful to keep track of the changes made, or to review them later.

-To do this, use the `-WriteToPipeline` flag, and pass the output to `Export-Csv`:
+To do this, use the `-PassThru` flag, and pass the output to `Export-Csv`:

 ```powershell
 Set-AzFileAclRecursive `